-Reading about the experiences of people who have had LASIK or other laser vision correction procedures offers those who are thinking about their vision correction options some valuable insights.
+Reading testimonials from people who have had LASIK eye surgery or other laser vision correction procedures offers those who are thinking about their vision correction options some valuable insights.
 Here, we continue to share stories from recent patients talking about the decision to have laser vision correction.

 Cody S., Real Estate Agent